 In 2009, Hand in Hand India was invited by Visão Mundial (World Vision Brazil) to share its approach to training grassroots entrepreneurs.
 The two-year pilot project, funded by the Inter-American Development Bank, resulted in the formation of more than 100 local Self-Help Groups in three provinces of northeast Brazil.

 Afghanistan Rural Enterprise Development Programme (AREDP)

 The AREDP is a US $600 million government project to create 2.15 million jobs.
-Hand in Hand Afghanistan complements and extends the program’s work by operating in remote communities other NGOs can’t reach – a hurdle we overcome by ensuring our staff live and work in the communities they serve.
+Hand in Hand Afghanistan complements and extends the programme’s work by operating in remote communities other NGOs can’t reach – a hurdle we overcome by ensuring our staff live and work in the communities they serve.
 In some of the most remote areas 55 percent of people live in poverty, but only 1 percent have received support from NGOs.

 Agricultural Sector Development Support Programme (ASDSP)

 Hand in Hand is a key partner of the Kenyan government’s ASDSP, which aims to “transform Kenya’s agricultural sector into an innovative, commercially oriented, competitive and modern industry”.
-We work to mobilize groups, provide training and link farmers to larger markets.
+We work to mobilise groups, provide training and link farmers to larger markets.